yassun7010/cmdcomp/README.md

 ## Why was `cmdcomp` created?

 The completion files for many cli tools (`aws`, `gcloud`, etc.) are provided by the tools themselves.
-However, if one wants to use these cli tools with multiple products and multiple environments (prd, dev, etc.), it would be useful to be able to switch contexts easily.
-In this situation, I have a simple shell script wrapper that easily switches between settings for each environment. (like `mycli prd aws s3 ...`).
+If you want to use these cli tools in multiple products or multiple environments (prd, dev, etc.), it is useful to be able to switch contexts easily (e.g. `mycli prd aws s3 ...`).
+`cmdcomp` provides a completion file for such a simple shell script wrapper.
+You can easily switch between settings for each environment.

-`cmdcomp` can generate shell script completion files with config described in `YAML`, `TOML` or `JSON`.
+This tool can generate shell script completion files with config described in `YAML`, `TOML` or `JSON`.

-In today's development, more and more cli tools are being used.

-If you want to generate completion files for simple wrapper scripts, `cmdcomp` can be of great help.
+Today, more and more cli tools are being used in development, and if you want to generate a completion file for a simple wrapper script, `cmdcomp` will be of great help.

 ## Install